 The proposals plan shows primary and secondary shopping frontages within Hockley centre.
 These have been retained as existing, with the only changes from the Rochford District Replacement Local Plan (2006) proposals map being the infilling of gaps between areas of designated frontage.
 This would allow the Council to deal appropriately with all proposals for the development of centre ground-floor units with a street frontage.

-An appropriate balance of uses is necessary to support the health of Hockley centre, and it is essential that retail uses which are considered to make a positive contribution to the centre are supported by non-retail uses, such as cafes, restaurants, pubs, leisure uses, community facilities and professional services (such as banks, building societies and estate agents).
+An appropriate balance of uses is necessary to support the health of Hockley centre, and it is essential that retail uses are supported by non-retail uses such as cafés, pubs and banks.